-RUSSO That's all you have to say?
-I know?
+That's all you have to say?
+RUSSO I know?

-FRANKIE What else do you want me to say?
+What else do you want me FRANKIE to say?

-RUSSO (Enraged) Frankie, we had a deal!
-Now everything is all messed up!
-I'm out over three hundred gees because of you!
-Where am I gonna get that kind of money?
+RUSSO ed) ow everything is all messed up!
+I'm out e of you!
+Where am I gonna get that kind

-FRANKIE I can't help you there.
+I can't help you there.
+FRANKIE

-RUSSO Don't play stupid with me!
-I ought to plug you right now!
+Don't play stupid with me!
+RUSSO I ought to plug you right now!

-FRANKIE Who's stopping you?
+Who's stopping you?
+FRANKIE

-RUSSO Don't temp me!
+Don't temp me!
+RUSSO

-FRANKIE Pull the trigger.
+Pull the trigger.
+FRANKIE

-KAPLAN (Alarmed) Frankie, don't say that!
+( Alarme Frankie, don't say that!
+KAPLAN ed)

+FRANKIE

-FRANKIE I'm tired of living.
+I'm tired of living.